lineartimer/WebAppStarterPack/doc/notes.md

 ### Adding end-to-end tests

-Cd into the tests folder and run:
+Cd into the e2e-tests folder and run:

 npm install
 npx playwright install

+To run tests:

+npm test

 ### Deploying the project